RoganDawes/P4wnP1_aloa/README.md

 ... snip ...
 ```

-Recalling the fact, that the "USB gadget connected" Trigger fires in early USB enumeration phase, when the USB host's
+Recalling the fact, that the "USB gadget connected" Trigger fires in early USB enumeration phase and the USB host's
-keyboard driver hasn't necessarily loaded, the problem becomes obvious.
-We have to prepend some kind of delay to the
+keyboard driver hasn't necessarily been loaded, the problem becomes obvious.
+We have to prepend some kind of delay to
-script to assure the keyboard driver is up.
-As we already know that it isn't possible to predict the optimal delay, we
+the script to assure the keyboard driver is up (otherwise our keystrokes would end up in nowhere).

+As we already know that it isn't possible to predict the optimal delay, we go with the `waitLED(ANY_OR_NONE)` approach,
-go with the `waitLED(ANY_OR_NONE)` approach, instead.
-The new script should look like this:
+explained earlier.
+The new script looks like this:
 ```
 waitLED(ANY_OR_NONE);   //assure keyboard driver is ready